tub-rip/event_based_bos/README.md

 ## Download dataset

 Please download the dataset and put into your local folder.
+You can download the files from [the official source](https://doi.org/10.14279/depositonce-19492) or [Google Drive](https://drive.google.com/drive/folders/1kMnCKRI6QE8AmtxXe_jU9DTjlMbldpZM?usp=sharing)
 The structure of the folder is as follows:

 ```shell